darkknightt1/Autonomous-Self-Driving-Robot/High Level Control Raspberry PI/README.md

 ## main.py
 acts as the system integrator, subscribing to all relevant topics and sending motion and behavior commands to the low-level robot controller.

+## launch.sh
+launch all relevant nodes along with roscore